gnns4hri/3D_multi_pose_estimator/README.md

 python3 show_results_from_model.py test_files
 ```

-On the other hand, if you want to check the results for only using the triangulation, the scripts are the following:
+On the other hand, if you want to check the results using triangulation instead of the pose estimation model, the scripts are the following:

 ``` shell
 python3 metrics_from_triangulation.py test_files tm_files_directory
 python3 show_results_from_triangulation.py test_files
 ```

+The four scripts can be run with more than one json file.

 ## Citation